 I’d suggest something like eBay to sell them.
 Actually, we should start a ‘for sale’ forum on here and swap them, I have so much stuff I’m over :)

 Obviously I can’t help with any good opshops in NY… but I’ve found that with opshops its largely about chance.
-Just don’t be discouraged, and try on things you wouldn’t normally – one of my favourite tops is a size 16 (I’m an 8 in AUS sizes), but it looks awesome oversized!posted almost 4 years ago
+Just don’t be discouraged, and try on things you wouldn’t normally – one of my favourite tops is a size 16 (I’m an 8 in AUS sizes), but it looks awesome oversized!posted over 4 years ago

 You should look for weird items on etsy.com too.
 I have tried thrifting in new york and I feel most things are marked up there.
 I would def shop online if you want a deal.
 I have a small etsy shop called Spearme and also Tractordog is a good shop to look at as well.
-Have you found any consignment shops that you can sell your clothes in new york?posted almost 4 years ago
+Have you found any consignment shops that you can sell your clothes in new york?posted over 4 years ago

 If you live outside NYC (but in NY) then thrifting is a veritable gold mine.
 Smaller towns usually have great thrifting options; also look for estate sales in the local papers for really inexpensive vintage, and troll eBay and Etsy when you have specific items in mind.
 When thrifting you kinda have to “go with the flow” and see what you find; when looking at Etsy or eBay you can search for exactly what you want.